 Evolving Scholarly Record and Evolving Stewardship Ecosystem—San Francisco Workshop

-Attendees at this workshop will explore the boundaries of the scholarly record and the curation roles of various stakeholders. #esrworkshop
+Attendees at this workshop explored the boundaries of the scholarly record and the curation roles of various stakeholders. #esrworkshop

-This fourth and final event in our series of Evolving Scholarly Record Workshops will summarize findings from past workshops, explore implications for stewardship of the scholarly record, and culminate in the production of a proposed action agenda for research libraries and other stakeholders.
+This fourth and final event in our series of Evolving Scholarly Record Workshops built on the framework presented in the OCLC Research report, The Evolving Scholarly Record.
+It also summarized findings from past workshops, explored implications for stewardship of the scholarly record, and culminated in the production of a proposed action agenda for research libraries and other stakeholders.
+See the presenters' slides and the agenda below for more details.

 |Time||Evolving Scholarly Workshop